 - I also found foie gras, picture perfect eggs with soft, runny yolks and…burgers?
 Not exactly the clear picture I was hoping for.

 Umami means “deliciousness” in Japanese.

-The dictionary defines umami as “A category of taste in food (besides sweet, sour, salty, and bitter), corresponding to the flavour of glutamates, especially monosodium glutamate.”
-Wikipedia states, “Umami or savoury taste is one of the five basic tastes.
-It has been described as savoury and is characteristic of broths and cooked meats.”
+The dictionary defines umami as “A category of taste in food (besides sweet, sour, salty, and bitter), corresponding to the flavor of glutamates, especially monosodium glutamate.”
+Wikipedia states, “Umami or savory taste is one of the five basic tastes.
+It has been described as savory and is characteristic of broths and cooked meats.”
 That doesn’t explain all the sushi.
 There is a common Google search for “Is avocado an umami?”

 So why all the confusion?!

 Umami is difficult to define or describe, because it is a flavor, a sensation, that is quite complex.
 Scientists only started researching it in the 1980s.
 And while we were perfectly content with our original four tastes (sweet, sour, salty and bitter), we didn’t quite know how to react when a fifth one came along.
 Perhaps because the easiest way to explain it was from the purest form of umami, MSG, but that’s another debate for another day!